taoteg/restful-python-tutorials/README.md

 ## Intro

-Aggregation of online tutorials into a single codebase for learning RESTful AI development practices using Python 2, Python 3, Flask and Django.
+Aggregation of online tutorials into a single codebase for learning RESTful API development practices using Python 2, Python 3, Flask and Django.

 ## Completed Tutorials